 University of Utah Health's ACGME-accredited Pain Medicine fellowship offers comprehensive training in interdisciplinary pain management.
 The primary learning site is the Pain Management Center, a free-standing clinic staffed by physicians, nurses, physical therapists, and pain psychologists working in an integrated setting.
 Most patients are evaluated by all services and discussed in a staff meeting where treatment plans are formulated involving coordinated care by all disciplines.
 The physician faculty are all fellowship trained and board-certified in Pain Medicine.
 Patient care emphasizes an individualized, rehabilitative philosophy, and adheres to evidence-based medical, behavioral, and interventional approaches.

 Huntsman Cancer Hospital - Cancer Pain

-Each fellow spends three months at the Huntsman Cancer Institute as a member of the Supportive Oncology Service.
+Each fellow spends 10 weeks at the Huntsman Cancer Institute as a member of the Supportive Oncology Service.
 Here, fellows gain a unique experience in the interdisciplinary management of complex cancer pain, including medication management, neurolytic procedures, kyphoplasty, and a busy intrathecal pump service.

 Veterans Affairs Medical Center - Interventional Pain Management